 There were six main categories assigned to surnames:

-|Paternal names||Many people were known by their father’s name, e.g. John son of Richard.
-Over time this adapted to Johnson.|
+|Paternal names||Many people were known by their father’s name e.g. John son of Richard.
+This slowly adapted to shortened versions, such as Richardson.|

-|Place Names||Several people took the name of a place where they used to live, such as John of Lewes.|
+|Place Names||Some medieval people took the name of a place where they used to live, such as Henry of Lewes.|

-|Topographical Names||This referred to a geographical feature where you lived, such as John atte Ford which would eventually have developed into Attford.|
+|Topographical Names||Topographical names referred to a geographical feature where you lived, such as John atte Ford which would eventually have developed into John Attford.|

-|Occupation Names||Some people took their occupation’s name, e.g. Gilbert the Baker.|
+|Occupation Names||Some people took their occupation’s name e.g. Gilbert the Baker.|

-|Office names||Some people’s names came from an official village duty they carried out, such as Richard the Reeve.|
+|Office names||Some names came from an official duty they carried out in their village or town, such as Richard the Reeve.|

-|Nicknames||Nicknames normally referred to a person’s appearance or character, for instance, Henry the Bold.|
+|Nicknames||Nicknames normally referred to a person’s appearance or character, for instance Charles the Bold.|

 See also: Medieval Surnames

 "Medieval Names".
 HistoryLearning.com.
-2015.
+2023.
 Web.